anticensority/configurable-pac-scripts/README.md

 ### Configurable PAC Scripts should be Interchangeable with Simple PAC Scripts (In Most Cases)

-0. Configurable PAC scripts should be backward compatible with software that expects plain old PAC scripts.
+1. Configurable PAC scripts should be backward compatible with software that expects plain old PAC scripts.
 It widens an auditory of the PAC script.
-1. Non-configured PAC script MAY still be a valid PAC script even if configs are not touched
+2. Non-configured PAC script MAY still be a valid PAC script even if configs are not touched
    (so default config values defined inside PAC script are used).
-2. PAC script MAY require additional configs to be defined before it may be used.
+3. PAC script MAY require additional configs to be defined before it may be used.
 This may be used for legal protection (e.g. user provides his proxy).
    There must be a way to explicitly tell client what is required.
 In this only case configurable PAC scripts are not backward compatible with old software.
-3. PAC configs are part of the PAC script itself, not part of a separate file.
+4. PAC configs are part of the PAC script itself, not part of a separate file.
 But config may contain urls to external resources.
-4. Retrieving and changing configs must be easy, as easy as search/replace and parsing JSON, there should be no need for lexical parsing of ecmascript.
+5. Retrieving and changing configs must be easy, as easy as search/replace and parsing JSON, there should be no need for lexical parsing of ecmascript. `_start` and `_end` properties are used to mark configs object for easier search/replace.

 ### Clients should Use Schema Validation as Protection from Malformed Configs